 The U.S Military Quickly Pulled Back

-And yet, just days later, on June 5, 1969, U.S. forces withdrew from the hill.
+And yet, U.S. forces withdrew from the hill soon after.
 The North Vietnamese soon reoccupied it.

 While American withdrawals of this nature were common during the war, Wright believes the decision to abandon Hamburger Hill may have been influenced by the nearby Battle of Khe Sanh in early 1968.
 That led to a 77-day siege during which U.S. Marines struggled to hold on to a garrison under fierce attack by the North.

 Harkins thinks much of the controversy surrounding Hamburger Hill can be attributed to misconceptions of the mission’s true aims.
 “The battle got caught up in (old) WWII terminology about capturing terrain,” he says.
 “In Vietnam, as long as there were no bad people on that hill, that hill had no significance.
 We didn’t fight it for terrain, we fought it to destroy a (enemy) force.”

 Controversy Began on Homefront Before the Battle Had Ended

 On May 20, the day the hill was captured, Sen. Edward Kennedy, the Massachusetts Democrat, took to the Senate floor and denounced the battle.
 Other politicians and activists joined a chorus of voices who believed American blood had been needlessly shed.

 This in itself was a turning point in the war.
 Previously, says Wright, critics had focused primarily on the geopolitical wisdom of fighting this war, or on the casualties and the cost of military engagement.
 Increasingly, they decried civilian casualties, on the morality of the war.
 Now, he added, “criticism expanded to include tactical wisdom, military judgment and the competitive egos of commanders.”